A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Exposure Mapping Framework And Overview of Our Approach

+where $\mu(\bm{1})$ and $\mu(\bm{0})$ represent the average outcomes when every unit is treated or not treated, respectively, and $\tau$ denotes the global average treatment effect.
+In our running example, $\mu(\bm{1})$ indicates the average time spent on the platform (or volume of messages sent) when all users are granted access to the new messaging feature.
+Conversely, $\mu(\bm{0})$ measures the average time spent on the platform when no users have access.\footnote{Note that $\mu(\bm{1})$ and $\mu(\bm{0})$ do not depend on any exposure mapping and are simply the averages over all potential outcomes, whereas $\mu^f(\cdot)$ depends on an exposure mapping $f$ and is an expectation of a function of $\bm{Z}$.} The global average treatment effect, $\tau$, quantifies the overall impact of the new messaging feature on time spent on the platform by comparing the two counterfactuals—one where all users are granted access and one where none are granted access.

+\textbf{General Probability of Exposure and Positivity Requirement.} Before introducing our estimators, we first define the positivity requirement: \begin{definition}[Positivity Requirement] For an exposure condition $\delta \in \Delta$, the positivity requirement is satisfied if $\Pro[f(\vZ,\theta_i)=\delta]>0$ for all $i \in \mathcal{N}$. \end{definition} The probability $\Pro[f(\vZ,\theta_i)=\delta]$ is referred to as the \textit{general probability of exposure}.
+The rationale of ensuring positivity is that it allows our estimators to operate effectively with non-zero denominators in their calculations.

-One challenge is to compute the probability of a unit belonging to a specific exposure condition, referred to as the ``general probability of exposure'' \citep{aronow2017estimating}.
-We use Monte Carlo simulation to estimate this probability (see Appendix~\ref{sec:appendix:general} for details).
+A key computational challenge is the estimation of this probability.
+We utilize Monte Carlo simulations to approximate this probability (see \textit{Appendix~\ref{sec:appendix:general}} for details).
+Note that Monte Carlo simulations are readily parallelizable, thus improving computational efficiency.